mohitpai/journey-optimizer.en/help/using/design/deliver-personalized-offers.md

 The offer activity is now added to the component.

-After saving your changes and once the message is published, your offers are ready to be displayed to the relevant profiles when sending the message as part of a journey.
+After saving your changes, your offers are ready to be displayed to the relevant profiles when sending the message as part of a journey.

 >[!NOTE]
 >
->When you update an offer, fallback offer, offer collection, or offer decision which is directly or indirectly referenced in a published message, the updates are automatically reflected in the corresponding message, without the need to republish it.
+>When you update an offer, fallback offer, offer collection, or offer decision which is directly or indirectly referenced in message, the updates are automatically reflected in the corresponding message.

 ## Preview offers in an email {#preview-offers-in-email}